benjamin-allen/photon/photon/doc/Contributing.md

 Hey, thanks for your interest in contributing to Photon!
 If you want to get up to speed on the innner workings of the library, [Implementation.md] is a good place to start.
 Beyond that, the source code is your next best bet to understand how this library works.
-Be aware that Photon is licensed under the [MIT License] and
+Also, remember that Photon is licensed under the [MIT License].

 Once you've written a contribution, submit it with a PR with a description of what changes were made